 Ocean Club is a 141-unit restored apartment complex, which project was substantially completed as of the date these financial statements were issued.
 The project under the lease agreement with United Real Estate involves a condo-hotel concept where the potential lessee rents individual units for thirty-nine years, and then the lessee has certain limited rights for the use of the property and the remaining time they are leased as hotel units.
-However, operations had not commenced.
+However, on January 2, 2024 this contract was cancelled.
+The cancellation of the contract was due to the contractor's failure to comply with the requirements of the contract for the development of the area.